 The annual AAZV conference is pleased to invite all new attendees!
 There are many great reasons to join us for this year’s event.
 The conference will bring together zoo and wildlife professionals to discuss and present the newest information.

 The conference is usually held for seven days, typically from Saturday morning to Friday afternoon, but this can vary from year to year.
 Workshops and specialty courses are held on the first two days (typically Saturday and Sunday), with the main conference program starting the third morning (typically Monday) continuing until the seventh day (afternoon, typically Friday).
-It is a medium sized conference with between 400-800 registrants in the past few years, approximately 100-200 of who were students.
+It is a medium sized conference with between 400-800 registrants in the past few years; approximately 100-200 of whom are students.

-For the 2019 conference.
+For the 2019 conference, the hotel reservation site will open 1 February.
 The hotel hosting the event will be the site for the scientific sessions and meetings.
 Please book your room in the hotel early to ensure your space.
 The discounted room rate will often run out.
 When ready to reserve your room, it is easiest to use the link on the AAZV website to the conference hotel.
 This will automatically add the "discount code” to your hotel booking.
 A list of "Roommate Wanted” ads can be found on the AAZV website (Annual Conference tab) if you would like to share your space and the cost.

 How do I know the schedule?

 In your packet will be a booklet that contains a printed schedule of all activities, list of conference sessions, and committee meetings.
 Any major changes to the schedule will be announced verbally during the sessions and/or as a printed sign near the registration booth.
 A conference app with the full schedule is also available for iOS and Android users.